Brill-Noether Existence on Graphs via $\mathbb{R}$-Divisors, Polytopes and Lattices: Introduction

-Any multigraph with at least $3n^2$ edges satisfies the hypothesis of Theorem \ref{bndenseeq_theo}.
-Our approach to Theorem \ref{bndenseeq_theo} is similar to that of Theorem \ref{bndense_intro}: we reformulate the statement in terms of a variant of covering radius called the \emph{integral covering radius} of $\mathcal{N}_G$ with respect to the (unit ball of the) $\ell_1$-norm (Conjecture \ref{geomverell1_conj}) and prove this statement for graphs satisfying the corresponding density condition.
-Complete graphs do not quite satisfy this condition and in this case, we obtain a slightly weaker statement.
+We show the following weaker version of the existence conjecture for complete graphs in degree $g-1$.

-\begin{theorem} The complete graph $K_n$ on $n \geq 3$-vertices has a divisor of degree $g-1$ and rank at least $\sqrt{g}/\sqrt{8}-1$.
+\begin{theorem} The complete graph $K_n$ on $n \geq 3$ vertices has a divisor of degree $g-1$ and rank at least $\sqrt{g}/4-1$.
 Furthermore, if $n$ is an odd integer then it has a divisor of degree $g-1$ and rank at least $\sqrt{g}/{\sqrt{2}}-1$. \end{theorem}

-{\bf Methods:} We build on \cite{AmiMan10},~\cite{Man13} and study the Laplacian lattice of a graph with respect to certain polyhedral distance functions.
-The Laplacian lattice of a graph is the lattice generated by the rows of its Laplacian matrix.
+{\bf Methods:} The Laplacian lattice of a graph is the lattice generated by the rows of its Laplacian matrix.
 It is a sublattice of full rank (rank $n-1$) of the root lattice $A_{n-1}$ (\cite[Section 1]{AmiMan10}).
-Our starting point is a geometric interpretation of the rank of a divisor on a graph in the author's dissertation \cite[Theorem 5.1.13]{Man11} (Proposition \ref{geomrank_prop}).
+We build on \cite{AmiMan10},~\cite{Man13} where the Laplacian lattice was studied with respect to simplicial distance functions corresponding to $\triangle$ and $\bar{\triangle}$.
+We initiate the study of the Laplacian lattice of a graph with respect to polyhedral distance functions corresponding to $P_{1,\lambda}$.
+Our starting point is a geometric interpretation of the rank of a divisor on a graph from the author's dissertation \cite[Theorem 5.1.13]{Man11} (Proposition \ref{geomrank_prop}).
 We use this geometric interpretation to formulate the covering radius conjecture (Conjecture \ref{geomverconj_intro}).
+Traditionally, Brill-Noether theory seeks to minimise the degree over divisors with a fixed rank (or equivalently, maximise the rank over divisors with a fixed degree) and studies spaces $W^r_d$ \cite[Section 3, Chapter 4]{ArbCorGriHar85} of divisors (or linear series) of degree $d$ and rank at least $r$.
+The key change in perspective that leads to Conjecture \ref{geomverconj_intro} is to parameterise divisors according to the ratio $(r(K_G-D)+1)/(r(D)+1)$ where $K_G$ is the canonical divisor of $D$ and to maximise the rank of divisors over this set.

-The main tools for the proof of the covering radius conjecture for dense multigraphs (Theorem \ref{bndense_intro}) are the following.
+In the following, we describe the key ideas behind the proofs of our main results.
+The proof strategy for Theorem \ref{bnreal_intro} is as follows.
+We first show the case of dense multigraphs (Proposition \ref{bndense_intro}).
+The main tools for the proof of Proposition \ref{bndense_intro} are the following.

 \begin{enumerate}

 \item We compute the covering radius of $\mathcal{N}_G$ with respect to the standard simplices $\triangle$ and $\bar{\triangle}$ (Proposition \ref{covcritsimpcru_prop}).

 \item We then derive a norm conversion inequality (Corollary \ref{covradlb_cor}) that lower bounds the covering radius of $\mathcal{N}_G$ with respect to $P_{1,\lambda}$ in terms of those with respect to $\triangle$ and $\bar{\triangle}$.